top-banner-carbontax.jpg

 History suggests that fiscal incentives are often highly effective in bringing about change, even when education and other measures have failed.
 The Soft Drinks Industry Levy (SIDL), or ‘sugar-tax’, implemented in the UK in April 2018, led to more than half of drinks producers reformulating their products to lower sugar recipes, and an overall 30% reduction in sugars consumed from soft-drinks alone.
 Similar benefits are seen when the consumer is the one who pays the premium, leading to a change in purchasing behaviours, as demonstrated with the recent minimum unit pricing on alcohol in Scotland, as well as plastic bag levy in the UK, which led to an 86% decrease in single-use plastic bags.6,7,8

 Modelling research from other countries also supports the efficacy of such a policy; a study conducted in Sweden looked at the emissions produced by seven different animal products (beef, pork, chicken and four dairy based foods), and applied a hypothetical tax on those according to their environmental cost.
-By just taxing these seven products, the study revealed a potential 12% decrease in livestock-related emissions.9
+The study revealed a potential 12% decrease in livestock-related emissions by taxing these seven products.9

 What Would Carbon Tax Look Like?

-With the notion only recently being proposed by the UK Health Alliance on Climate Change, and no word yet from the UK government as to whether it is indeed under consideration, exactly how the tax would be calculated, and how products would be categorised is currently unclear.
-One of the more simplistic formulations would be for food types to be taxed according to their average environmental footprint.
+With the notion only recently being proposed by the UK Health Alliance on Climate Change, and no word yet from the UK government as to whether it is indeed under consideration, exactly how the tax would be calculated and how products would be categorised is currently unclear.
+One of the most straightforward approaches would be taxing food types according to their average environmental footprint.

 Under such a scheme, rather than considering the nuances and differences between different product types or production systems, all dairy products, for example, would be subject to the same level of tax.
-Another possibility would be for certain tax brackets to be identified such that all foods considered ‘high emitters’ suffer the same level of tax, those that are considered ‘moderate emitters’ taxed somewhat less, and those identified as ‘low emitters’ potentially being exempt.6
+Another possibility would be for flexible tax brackets to be identified so that food producers considered ‘high emitters’ suffer the same level of tax, those that are considered ‘moderate emitters’ taxed somewhat less, and those identified as ‘low emitters’ potentially exempt.6

 Potential Problems With A Carbon Tax